 Information is shared with students regarding seminars and other events relevant to their field of study to support the student mobility across higher education systems.

 There is extensive and direct communication with the students.
-The PhD students get a laptop as part of their tuition fee.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.